Lishelaquinas/Weather-Data-Analysis/README.md

 # Weather-Data-Analysis

 ## Overview
-This project collects, processes, and visualizes weather data using PostgreSQL.
+This project collects, processes, and visualizes weather data using Sqlite3.